Get a free estimate

 Preventing bed bugs is extremely difficult and getting rid of an infestation is even harder.
 They usually feed at night and are seldom seen because they hide inside cracks and crevices.
 The best you can do is be aware of the signs, inspect public places that you visit, and carefully check items you take out from the library.

 If in the event you end up with a bed bug infestation, don’t rely on DIY methods, they are highly unsuccessful and can sometimes make the situation worse.

 Only experienced pest control professionals are trained to handle areas with bed bug problems and have the knowledge to eliminate them completely.
-In Maryland, Northern Virginia, and Washington D.C., American Pest offers an excellent EPA-approved bed bug control service, including K-9 detection and heat treatments (thermal remediation).
+In Maryland, Northern Virginia, and Washington D.C., American Pest offers an excellent EPA-approved bed bug control service, including K-9 detection.

 If you call us to help with your bed bug infestation we will start with a complete inspection to determine the extent of the problem and where in the area the infestation is located.